Why study Russian?

 Russian is spoken:

-by those wanting to explore the Russian heritage in this country, particularly in Brooklyn and the neighbourhood of Brighton Beach.
+- by those wanting to explore the Russian heritage in this country, particularly in Brooklyn and the neighborhood of Brighton Beach.

 Top Ten Reasons to Study Russia & Russian